 Everything Blockchain Broadens Global Reach with First International Patent for EB Control

-Patent exemplifies company’s commitment to share innovation and advancements with the worldwide community

-/EIN News/ -- Jacksonville, Florida, March 13, 2023 (GLOBE NEWSWIRE) -- Everything Blockchain Inc., (OTCMKTS: EBZT), a technology company that is blending blockchain, DBMS and Zero Trust to deliver disruptive new ways to store, manage and protect data, today announced that it has been granted patent number CN
+Jacksonville, Florida, March 13, 2023 (GLOBE NEWSWIRE) -- Everything Blockchain Inc., EBZT, a technology company that is blending blockchain, DBMS and Zero Trust to deliver disruptive new ways to store, manage and protect data, today announced that it has been granted patent number CN

 114175580 B, "Enhanced Secure Encryption and Decryption System," by China's Patent Office.
 EBI remains committed to delivering the international business community a zero trust data access and protection solution that ensures chain of custody across the life of the data.